-- 8.13 Fully describe the characteristics of the contaminants or materials released when carrying out the activity (point source and fugitive emissions).
-Emissions (point source and fugitive) during construction, commissioning, operation and closure should be described. - 8.14 Predict the impacts of the releases from the activity on environmental values of the receiving environment using recognised quality assured methods.
+- 8.14 Fully describe the characteristics of the contaminants or materials released when carrying out the activity (point source and fugitive emissions).
+Emissions (point source and fugitive) during construction, commissioning, operation and closure should be described. - 8.15 Predict the impacts of the releases from the activity on environmental values of the receiving environment using recognised quality assured methods.
 The description of impacts should take into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts.
-The impact prediction must: - (a) address residual impacts on the environmental values (including appropriate indicators and air quality objectives) of the air receiving environment, with reference to sensitive receptors, 5 using recognised quality assured methods.
+The impact prediction must:

+(a) address residual impacts on the environmental values (including appropriate indicators and air quality objectives) of the air receiving environment, with reference to sensitive receptors, using recognised quality assured methods.
+This should include all relevant values potentially impacted by the activity, under the EP Act, EP Regulation and Environmental Protection (Air) Policy 2008 (EPP (Air)).